goggeo/BOAZ_beta/README.md

 ## Description

-BOAZ (Bypass, Obfuscate, Adapt, Zero-Trust) evasion was inspired by the concept of multi-layered approach which is the evasive version of defence-in-depth ([Swinnen & Mesbahi, 2014](https://www.blackhat.com/docs/us-14/materials/us-14-Mesbahi-One-Packer-To-Rule-Them-All.pdf)).
-It was developed to aid the security testing and antivirus defence evaluation.
+BOAZ (Bypass, Obfuscate, Adapt, Zero-trace) evasion was inspired by the concept of multi-layered approach which is the evasive version of defence-in-depth first mentioned in “One packer to rule them all” at BH USA14 ([Swinnen & Mesbahi, 2014](https://www.blackhat.com/docs/us-14/materials/us-14-Mesbahi-One-Packer-To-Rule-Them-All.pdf)).
+BOAZ was developed to provide greater control over combinations of evasion methods, enabling more granular evaluations against antivirus and EDR [39].

 BOAZ aims to bypass the before and during execution phases that span signature, heuristic and behavioural-based detection methods.
 BOAZ supports x64 binary (PE) or raw playload (.bin) as input.
-It has been tested on separated Window-11 VMs with 14 Desktop AVs.
-The design of BOAZ evasion is modularised so users can add their own toolset, encoding or new techniques to the framework at will.
-It is written in both C and C++, and uses Python as the main program to link all modules together.
+It has been tested on separated Window-11 Enterprise, Windows-10 and windows Server 2022 VMs (version: 22H2, 22621.1992) with 14 Desktop AVs and 7 EDRs installed include Windows Defender, Norton, BitDefender, Sophos and ESET.
+BOAZ’s modular design facilitates user customisation, enabling researchers to integrate their own toolsets or techniques.
+BOAZ is written in C++ and C and uses Python3 as the main linker to integrate all modules.

 For students and researchers in offensive security, no advanced programming or scripting knowledge or skills are required to use BOAZ to generate undetectable polymorphic samples.

 This tool has an alternative use: it can function as a packer or obfuscator.